 Details of the funding sources that have supported the work should be confined to the funding statement provided in the online submission system.
 Do not include them in the Acknowledgments.

 Only published or accepted manuscripts should be included in the reference list.
 Papers that have been submitted but not yet accepted should not be cited.
 All “personal communications” citations should be supported by a letter from the relevant authors and not included in the reference list.

 Because all references will be linked electronically as much as possible to the papers they cite, proper formatting of the references is crucial.
-For convenience, a number of reference software companies supply PLOS style files (e.g., Reference Manager, EndNote).
+For further information, see the ICMJE sample references.

 1. Hou WR, Hou YL, Wu GF, Song Y, Su XL, Sun B, et al. cDNA, genomic sequence cloning and overexpression of ribosomal protein gene L9 (rpL9) of the giant panda (Ailuropoda melanoleuca).
 Genet Mol Res.
 2011;10: 1576-1588.